subbutvl/awesome-unity-virtual-production/README.md

 # awesome-unity-virtual-production

-Awesome Tools for Unity Virtual Production
+Awesome Tools for Unity Virtual Production ( This is an non-official list ).
+We hope Unity 3D creates a good Workflow/Pipeline for Virtual Production in a near future.
+At the momento we can test this options.

 ![image](https://github.com/magadan/awesome-unity-virtual-production/blob/master/draft.jpg)